PepalaBhanuPrakash123/Bhanu-Prakash-Protfolio/README.md

 ## 🧠 About This Project

 I built this portfolio to represent myself professionally to recruiters, hiring managers, and tech leads.
-To enhance its design and interactivity, I used **AI tools** to implement advanced animations, effects, and responsiveness.
+To enhance its design and interactivity, I used **AI tools** to implement advanced animations, effects.

 ---